oscarm417/Fuzzy-Data-Matching/README.md

 Example 2:
-Lets say we want to identify people that submitted multiple submissions to settlement that only allows one submission per person.
+Lets say we want to identify people that submited multiple submissions to a settlement that only allows one submission per person.
-In many instances, people to try to submit many times, will submit many time with very small changes, as so to be considered different people, but still cash the checks for themselves, as if those off names were data entry mistakes.
+In many instances, people trying to submit many times, will submit many times with very small changes, as so to be considered different people, but still be able to cash the checks.

 df = pd.read_excel("submissions.xlsx", dtype =str).fillna("")
 duplicateRecordsMarked = fuzzy_dedupe_main(df,deduping_cols1 = ['FirstName','LastName'],percent_match = .9)